-- · You fully understand the risks inherent in an investment in the notes, including the risk of losing all or a substantial portion of your initial investment. - You can tolerate a loss of up to 100% of your initial investment. - You are willing to make an investment that, if the final level is less than the buffer level, has an accelerated downside risk greater than the downside market risk of an investment in the reference asset or in the reference asset constituent stocks. - You believe that the level of the reference asset will appreciate over the term of the notes and that the appreciation is unlikely to exceed the cap on appreciation within the maximum payment amount. - You are willing to hold the notes to maturity, a term of approximately 17 months, and accept that there may be little or no secondary market for the notes. - You understand and accept that your potential payment at maturity is limited to the maximum payment amount and you are willing to invest in the notes based on the maximum payment amount indicated on the cover hereof. - You can tolerate fluctuations in the price of the notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of the reference asset or in the price of the reference asset constituent stocks. - You do not seek current income from your investment. - You are willing to assume the credit risk of the Bank for all payments under the notes, and understand that if the Bank defaults on its obligations you may no receive any amounts due to you including any repayment of principal.
+- ?
+You fully understand the risks inherent in an investment in the notes, including the risk of losing all or a substantial portion of your initial investment. - ?
+You can tolerate a loss of up to 100% of your initial investment. - ?
+You are willing to make an investment that, if the final level is less than the buffer level, has an accelerated downside risk greater than the downside market risk of a hypothetical investment in the reference asset or in the reference asset constituent stocks. - ?
+You believe that the level of the reference asset will appreciate over the term of the notes and that the appreciation is unlikely to exceed the cap on appreciation within the maximum payment amount. - ?
+You are willing to hold the notes to maturity, a term of approximately 21.5 months, and accept that there may be little or no secondary market for the notes. - ?
+You understand and accept that your potential payment at maturity is limited to the maximum payment amount and you are willing to invest in the notes based on the maximum payment amount indicated on the cover hereof. - ?
+You can tolerate fluctuations in the price of the notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of the reference asset or in the price of the reference asset constituent stocks. - ?
+You do not seek current income from your investment. - You seek an investment with exposure to companies in the developed markets of Europe, Asia, Australia and the Far East. - ?
+You are willing to assume the credit risk of the Bank for all payments under the notes, and understand that if the Bank defaults on its obligations you may not receive any amounts due to you including any repayment of principal.